 This may come as a bit of a surprise to some, considering this card is expensive.
 At $699 per year, it is one of the most costly credit cards in Canada, but easily the most rewarding.
 When I sat down to think of the best travel reward cards in Canada, I tried to think beyond the obvious factors many experts look to first – as many points as possible for as little as possible.
 I started to think of which card has personally been most rewarding, longterm, and without a doubt consider my Platinum Card the best pick.
 Almost every Canadian considering travel hacking as a hobby needs to get one of these cards.
 I’ll break down why:

-- $400 travel credit the first year (one upon activation and one at the start of the new calendar year) that can be used for hotel stays booked through American Express Travel
+- A $200 annual travel credit that can be used for hotel stays booked through American Express Travel

 - Access to the American Express Fine Hotels and Resorts program